SAG winners list: Who won what

 "Dr. Strange"

-"Hacksaw Ridge"
+"Hacksaw Ridge" *WINNER

 "Jason Bourne"